mirzaianov/jwt-backend-server/README.md

 > You must change the client url settings in the `constants.js` file if you want to use a different client

 > [!IMPORTANT]
-> Users and tokens will be stored only in the server memory during the runtime
+> Users and tokens are stored in the server memory only during runtime.
+That means if you restart the server, the data will be lost

 > [!NOTE]
 > An access token lives for 15 minutes (and a refresh token for 30 days)

 ### Client side

-Client is set on [http://localhost:3000/](http://localhost:3000/)
+By default, the client is set on [http://localhost:3000/](http://localhost:3000/)

 ### Signup